 The full form of an NGO is (Non-Governmental Organization).
 They are free from state surveillance of how they function.
-An NGO is a group of inspiring people who unite to form a charity organisation.
+An NGO is a group of inspiring people who unite to form a charity organization.
 Their main aim is to promote social justice.
 NGOs in India are open to everyone who wants to support society.
 The term “NGO” is well-known in India.
 It has gained value across the globe.

 What does an NGO do?

-Types of NGO
+Diffrent Types of NGO In India

 The following methods for registering an NGO require adherence to many laws and regulations.
 In India, there are three ways to register an NGO: